dieghernan/Bzel/README.md

 ![Banner](https://raw.githubusercontent.com/dieghernan/Bzel/master/store/BannerBzel.png)

 **Bzel** intregates the bezel into your watchface.
-Display minutes as digits or as a moving dot.
+Display minutes as digits, as a moving dot or as a fill in the bezel.

 #### [Download from Pebble Appstore](https://apps.getpebble.com/applications/59280895b67f9f43f80004c9)